 ACPS staff noted that public hearings can be hard to place.
+This year, the Board wanted to do two public hearings, at least one before add/deletes.
 Board members have found it important to have public hearings early on, in advance of their opportunity to ask questions, so that their questions can be informed by feedback from the community.
 This has been viewed as preferable to holding them during or after the add/delete process, which leaves little time or opportunity to react to public comments.
-Another observation is that multiple public hearings on the budget are perhaps unnecessary, since there is an opportunity to provide public comment at every Board meeting.
-This year, the Board wanted to do two public hearings, at least one before add/deletes.
-Finally, while add/deletes are often scheduled for multiple meetings, the second add/delete is often unnecessary.
+However, ACPS budget staff report that public participation in these public hearings has been uneven.
+Another observation made was that multiple public hearings dedicated to the budget are perhaps unnecessary, since there is an opportunity to provide public comment at every Board meeting.
+Finally, another observation was that while add/deletes are often scheduled for multiple meetings, the second add/delete is often ultimately unnecessary.